0n0w1c/EntangledBelts/readme.md

 Compatible with most mods that modify or add underground belts.

-Note: If Bob's Logistics is installed, the challenge option is unavailable.
+Note: If Bob's Logistics and the inserter overhaul is active, the challenge option will be ignored.